nurafintech/whitepapers/veChain/veChain.md

 In PoA consensus, the 51% attack requires an attacker to obtain control over 51% of network nodes.
 This is different from the 51% attack for the Proof-of-Work consensus types where an attacker needs to obtain 51% of network computational power.
 Obtaining control of the nodes in a permissioned blockchain network is much harder than obtaining computational power.

+# VeChain Authority Nodes
+VeChain currently has 101 authority  nodes which process all transactions on its blockchain, and any prospective authority nodes must apply with and be approved by the vechain foundation.
+Furthermore, authority nodes must take a  minimum of 25 million vet which is used for staking and governance.

+# VeChain Maximum Supply
+VET has a maximum supply of 86.7 billion all of which has technically vested, in exchange for staking VET and  processing transactions authority nodes earn VTho which is used to pay for  transaction fees on VeChain(up until today there are about 67 billion tokens are circulating).